Siberian serial killer cop convicted of dozens more murders

 A court in the city of Irkutsk found Mikhail Popkov guilty of 56 murders between 1992 and 2007, sentencing him to a second life term.
 He was already in prison after being convicted of killing 22 women in 2015.

-Popkov offered rides to women late at night, sometimes in his police car, while off-duty around his city of Angarsk near Irkutsk.
+Popkov offered rides to women late at night, sometimes in his police car, while off-duty around his city of Angarsk near Irkutsk, 4,200 kilometres (2,600 miles) east of Moscow.

+His murderous spree initially went unnoticed during a period of rampant mafia killings in the crime-ridden city.

-He killed them using weapons including a hammer and an axe, then dumped their bodies in the woods, at the side of the road and in a local cemetery.
+He killed his victims using weapons including a hammer and an axe, then dumped their bodies in the woods, at the side of the road and in a cemetery.

+All but one of his victims were women between the ages of 16 and 40.
+His one male victim was a policeman he gave a ride to late at night and killed in a forest.

+A Siberian policeman who raped and killed women after offering them late-night rides has been found guilty of dozens more murders, making him Russia's most prolific serial killer of recent times

-The grey-haired 54-year-old appeared in court in prison uniform, his head bowed, Russian television showed.
-He will be sent to a prison that is exclusively for convicts serving life terms, nicknamed the "Black Dolphin."
+The grey-haired 54-year-old appeared in court in prison uniform, his head bowed.
+He will be sent to a prison that is exclusively for convicts serving life terms, nicknamed the "Black Dolphin".

 As part of his sentence -- a rare case in Russia of a convicted murderer being given a second life sentence -- Popkov was also deprived of his police pension.